moritzebeling/kirby-starterkit/site/plugins/kirby-meta/README.md

 ## ToDo

-- Meta data for files (alt text, option to include in sitemap)
+- Meta data for files (alt text, jsonld)
 - Check in One-Language-Setup
+- Write Readme
+- Sitemap as json
+- include media in sitemap